rmit-ir/GRAG-LiveRAG/scripts/aws/README.md

 ## Deploy EC2 LLM

 The `deploy_ec2_llm.py` script allows you to deploy a HuggingFace compatible model on an EC2 instance using CloudFormation.
-It:
+It now supports two application types:

+1. **vLLM** - High-performance inference server with OpenAI API compatibility
    - Deploys an EC2 instance with the specified model using vLLM
    - Sets up port forwarding to access the model locally at <http://localhost:8987/v1/> (port customizable)
    - Provides OpenAI API compatible endpoints for easy integration

+2. **mini-TGI** - Lightweight Text Generation Inference server with logits support
+   - Deploys an EC2 instance with the specified model using a custom TGI implementation
+   - Sets up port forwarding to access the model locally at <http://localhost:8977/> (port customizable)
+   - Provides both text generation and token logits endpoints

 ### Basic Usage